No media freedom without the safety of journalists: DW Akademie and IPLEX support exiled journalists in Costa Rica | Latin America | DW | 13.08.2024

 Freedom of the press is under threat in Central America: The picture shows a photographer at a protest for media freedom and freedom of expression in Guatemala City in March 2023

-On August 12, 2024, the official opening of Casa para el Periodismo Libre (in English: House for Free Journalism) was held in the Museo Nacional, San José, Costa Rica.
+On August 12, 2024, the official opening of Casa para el Periodismo Libre (House for Free Journalism) was held in the Museo Nacional, San José, Costa Rica.
 Natascha Schwanke, DW Akademie’s director of media development, attended the opening, as did Daniel Kriener, ambassador of the Federal Republic of Germany in Costa Rica, along with others from the media and political sphere.

 Ambassador Kriener thanked Costa Rica for offering persecuted journalists refuge with its strong democratic traditions and rule of law-based institutions.